Quarry Docs

 • Existing SQL that you want to keep verbatim while only changing the bindings.

-• Queries that are reused often enough to deserve a name in the registry.
+• Queries that are reused often enough to deserve a stable name in the registry.

 Struct bindings and strict mode